Mukurob: Recent history

-Before it collapsed in 1988, Mukurob was one of the greatest tourist attractions in Namibia, attracting viewers from all over the world, and prompted geological studies of the structure.
-Mukurob was given "National Monument" status (Category: geology) on 1 June 1955.
+Before it collapsed in 1988, Mukurob was one of the greatest tourist attractions in Namibia, attracting viewers from all over the world, and prompted several geological studies of the structure.
+Mukurob was given "National Monument" status (Category: Geology) on 1 June 1955.
 Its status was not revoked after the structure's collapse.

 Collapse

 It is still not known what truly caused Mukurob's collapse on the night of 7 December 1988.
-It is believed that a rainstorm during the week before, may have weakened the sandstone pillar, and contributed to its demise.
+It is believed that a rainstorm the week before may have weakened the sandstone pillar and contributed to its demise.
 Another study showed that the 1988 Spitak earthquake in Armenia registered heavily in Namibia on the night that Mukurob collapsed.

-The collapsed rock was discovered the next morning by a farmer and three sons.
+The collapsed rock was discovered the next morning by a farmer and his three sons.